ElektroStudios/Markdown-Toolbox/README.md

 # Markdown ToolBox

-### Multiple Markdown web services confined in a single desktop application.
+### Multiple Markdown web services hosted in a single desktop application.

 ------------------

 ## 👋 Introduction

-I was tired of having to keep multiple tabs open in the web browser to perform occasional operations with Markdown files, so I decided to develop this application to confine the best web services in a simple user interface, and without depending on the system web browser.
+I was tired of having to keep multiple tabs open in the web browser to perform occasional operations with Markdown files, so I decided to develop this application to host the best web services in a simple user interface, and without depending on the system web browser.

 The web services to which this desktop application provides direct access are: